zowe/docs-site/docs/user-guide/install-ha-sysplex.md

    **Note**

-   - To learn more about `zowe.yaml`, see [Reviewing the zowe.yaml file](#reviewing-the-zowe-yaml-file-technical-preview) section.
+   - To learn more about `zowe.yaml`, see [Reviewing the zowe.yaml file](configure-instance-directory.md) section.
    - For more information about Gateway and Discovery Service parameters that can be set during the Zowe runtime configuration, see [API Gateway runtime configuration parameters](./api-mediation/api-gateway-configuration.md) and [Discovery Service runtime configuration parameters](./api-mediation/discovery-service-configuration.md).

 7. Configure and start the `ZWESLSTC` started task.
-For instructions, see [Installing and starting the Zowe high availability started task](configure-zowe-ha-server.md).
+For instructions, see [Installing and starting the Zowe high availability started task (ZWESLSTC)](configure-zowe-ha-server.md).

 ## Stage 4: Verify the installation